Parabolic Set Simulation for Reachability Analysis of Linear Time Invariant Systems with Integral Quadratic Constraint: Overapproximation with Paraboloids

-\begin{remark}[Representation of paraboloids] In \cite{savkin1995recursive}, the time-varying value function is a quadratic function defined by its quadratic coefficient $\ssig{S}$, its center $\ssig{x_c}$ and its value at the center $\ssig{\rho}$. $\ssig{S}$, $\ssig{x_c}$ and $\ssig{\rho}$ satisfied an IVP.
-In this formulation, the center $\ssig{x_c}$ can diverge when the determinant of $\ssig{S}$ vanishes.
+\begin{rem}[Representation of paraboloids] In \cite{savkin1995recursive}, the time-varying value function is a quadratic function defined by its quadratic coefficient $\ssig{S}$, its center $\ssig{x_c}$ and its value at the center $\ssig{\rho}$, all satisfying an IVP.
+In \cite{savkin1995recursive}, the center $\ssig{x_c}$ can diverge when the determinant of $\ssig{S}$ vanishes.
 However, the corresponding time-varying value function is time-continuous and can be extended continuously.
-In this paper, we choose to work with variables $\E$, $\fc$ and $\r$ (see Definition~\ref{def:semiparabol}) to avoid this issue. \end{remark}
+In this paper, we choose to work with variables $\E$, $\fc$ and $\r$ (see Definition~\ref{def:semiparabol}) to avoid this issue. \end{rem}